← Back to 史記

 使

 In the second year of King Shoumeng, Shen Gong Wuchen, a grand master who had fled from Chu, resented Chu's general Zifan and fled to Jin.
 From Jin, he was sent to Wu, taught Wu to use troops and ride chariots, and ordered his son to become a Wu envoy.
 Wu therefore began to be connected with the central states.
-Wu attacked Chu.
+Wu made war on Chu.
 In the sixteenth year, King Gong of Chu attacked Wu and reached Hengshan.

 6